kyma-project/test-infra/development/test-log-collector/README.md

 ## Configuration

 Test Log Collector dispatches logs to particular Slack channels based on configuration file, located [here](./chart/test-log-collector/files/config.yaml).
-It has a form of a list, where each element has to have such fields:

-- testCases
-- channelName
-- channelID
-- onlyReportFailure
+This config file is a list, which uses following fields to configure the application:

 | Parameter             | Description                                                                                                                                                                            |
 | --------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |